x10-lang/x10-applications/LatticeQCD/README.txt

-6. X10 version with Native X10 on multiple places (in LatticeQCDdist/src/)
+6. X10 version with Native X10 in parallel on single place (in LatticeQCDparallel/src/)

-5a.
+6a.
 Building

 make build-cpp

-5b.
+6b.
+Running

+make run-cpp

+#before running in x10, set the number of threads to run
+e.g. export X10_NTHREADS=4

+6c.
+Cleaning

+make clean

+7. X10 version with Managed X10 on multiple places (in LatticeQCDdist/src/)

+7a.
+Building

+make build-java

+7b.
+Running

+make run-java

+#before running in x10, set the number of places and number of threads to run
+e.g. export X10_NPLACES=2
+e.g. export X10_NTHREADS=4

+7c.
+Cleaning

+make clean

+8. X10 version with Native X10 on multiple places (in LatticeQCDdist/src/)

+8a.
+Building

+make build-cpp

+8b.
 Running

 make run-cpp